Be part of the largest gathering of PM&R residents!

-You asked and we answered!
-New this year, resident/early-career activities will take place throughout the Annual Assembly for a complete event experience.
-Sessions begin on Thursday afternoon.
+In training/early-career education and activities will take place throughout the Annual Assembly for a complete event experience.

 Take advantage of these networking opportunities, designed with you in mind:

-Stop by the Career Corner booth in the PM&R Pavilion to learn more about the Academy’s career development resources and tools, as well as volunteer opportunities to enhance your CV and leadership skills.
-You’ll meet with representatives who will be conducting CV reviews and offering career advice.
-New this year—organizations will be recruiting candidates at designated kiosks near the booth.
+Stop by the Career Corner booth in the PM&R Pavilion to learn more about the Academy’s career development resources and tools, as well as volunteer opportunities toenhance your CV and leadership skills.
+You will also be able to meet with representatives who will offer career advice.

 2 pm-3:15 pm

 Vishwa S. Raj, MD, FAAPMR and Gregory M. Worsowicz, MD, MBA, FAAPMR (Session Directors)

 Rachael N. Brashears, DO, MBA (Moderator)

 We’re bringing the fun to the Learning Center floor where PM&R residents from across the country can compete for bragging rights and test their physiatry knowledge.
 Stay tuned for details.

 5 pm-6 pm

 This exclusive event gives physiatrists in-training the opportunity to network in a casual, social setting.
 Resident registration fees include admittance to this reception (Name badges must be worn to enter—residents and associate fellows only).